+The Nominating and Corporate Governance Committee is responsible for assessing the appropriate balance of attributes, skills and experience required of Board members in order to fulfill their duties and satisfy any independence, financial expertise or other requirements imposed by law, regulation or qualification requirement of applicable listing standards, the Nevada Gaming Commission, Massachusetts Gaming Commission or any other relevant licensing board or regulatory authority.
 The Board should represent a diversity of backgrounds, attributes, skills and experience that take into account the Company’s current and planned business.
-Criteria for membership on the Board include, in addition to the requirements imposed by the Nevada Gaming Commission, Massachusetts Gaming Commission or any other relevant licensing board or regulatory authority, a candidate’s demonstration, by significant accomplishment in his or her field, of an ability to make a meaningful contribution to the Board’s oversight of the business and affairs of the Company, and a reputation for honest and ethical conduct in both personal and professional activities.
+Criteria for membership on the Board include, a candidate’s demonstration, by significant accomplishment in his or her field, of an ability to make a meaningful contribution to the Board’s oversight of the business and affairs of the Company, and a reputation for honest and ethical conduct in both personal and professional activities.
 In addition, the Nominating and Corporate Governance Committee examines a candidate’s other commitments, potential conflicts of interest, and independence from management and the Company.
-The Nominating and Corporate Governance Committee is responsible for assessing the appropriate balance of attributes, skills and experience required of Board members in order to fulfill their duties and/or satisfy any independence, financial expertise or other requirements imposed by law, regulation or qualification requirement of applicable listing standards, the Nevada Gaming Commission, Massachusetts Gaming Commission or any other relevant licensing board or regulatory authority, while seeking to promote diversity of backgrounds and perspectives on the Board.
+When evaluating candidates for nomination as new Directors, the Nominating and Corporate Governance Committee will consider (and will ask any search firm that it engages to provide) a set of candidates that includes a diversity of race, ethnicity, and gender.

 The Board believes that 75 is an appropriate retirement age for Directors.
 No person shall be nominated or re-nominated for election to the Board after he or she has passed his or her 75th birthday, unless the Nominating and Corporate Governance Committee approves an exception on a case-by-case basis.
 Any Director who turns age 75 while serving as a Director may continue to serve as a Director for the remainder of his or her then current term.